k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

-In addition, `WEB_AUTHENTICATION_PROTOCOL` property's value shall set to "SAML".
+Moreover, the `WEB_AUTHENTICATION_PROTOCOL` property's value shall be set to "SAML".